Ben-Brandaucode/Optional-Lecture-Triple-Threat/1. Terminal/Trick_out_Terminal.md

 ### 4. Install it for your configuration of git

+Run this command in Terminal:

 ```
 git config --global core.excludesFile ~/code/.gitignore
 ```

+### 5.

+### For later

-### 5. When you're working with a group, one of you should add + commit a copy of your gitignore file.
+When you're working with a group, one of you should add + commit a copy of your gitignore file.

 The gitignore file copy should be at the root of your project folder.